I-Dont-Remember/deals-api/README.md

 As useful things get created for development, they will live in `tools/`.
 The README in that directory has a wishlist of possible options if we have extra time.

+### Structure

+Each model has a directory in `functions/` which is also their Go package.
+Inside there are tests for each function in the package, and each function is the business logic of an API call.
+The directories inside, labeled with their operations, are the actual Lambda Handlers which make it easy for the Makefile to run through and package up all the functions for deployment.
+This structure makes it simple to plugin the business logic elsewhere, as was done to run the API locally.

+### Adding A New Endpoint

+A rough primer on what steps are necessary to add a new endpoint to the basic CRUD version of this API.
+This should become less complicated at some point - fingers crossed.

+* Create the necessary function in the main file e.g. `functions/locations/locations.go` to add `Example()` to locations
+* (If needed) extend the interfaces in `pkg/db/`
+* Make a test file for it in the main directory e.g. `functions/locations/`
+    * current best practices are based off of `functions/locations/create_test.go`, follow that
+* Make the Lambda handler for it e.g. `functions/locations/example/main.go`
+* Add the endpoint to the `serverless.yml`
+* Add the endpoint to the local API, `local.go`

 ## Testing

 To test a package or function, cd to it's directory and run `go test`.